wds4/pretty-good/README.md

 Anyone can create a new list, and anyone can add items to any list.
 A list is a stripped-down version of what I call a concept.
 Eventually, this will mature into what I call the concept graph.

-### decentralized knowledge curation: the grapevine ###
+### decentralized knowledge curation: the grapevine

 When calculating weighted average scores, the trick is to determine how much weight to give to any single user's rating, to do so in a way that is contextual, and to do so in a way that resists sybil and other forms of attacks.
-Calculationof these weights is the purvue of the grapevine.
+Calculation of these weights is the purvue of the grapevine.

-Anyone can rate items on any list.
-For now, ratings consist of a simple thumbs up or down.
-More complex ratings will be forthcoming.

-Users can designate other users to be trusted curators.
-Again, for now, attestations are simple thumbs up or down.
-Attestations are designated to apply to a specified list (currently working) or to lists in general (in progress).

-There is no universal arbiter of truth.
-Instead, all calculations are performed from the perspective of a given user, the "seed user."
-By default, the seed user is YOU, but different seed users can be selected, as depicted in the screenshot.

-### Sybil resistance ###

-One of the principle functions of the grapevine is to resist influence by sybil attacks or other bad actors.
-Multiple adjustable parameters are provided, some of which are depicted in the screenshots above, including the default user parameters which determine how much influence to allow for completely unvetted users.

-### the threaded tapestry model ###
+## abstrac overview of the threaded tapestry model

 Knowledge is represented in a graph, where nodes in the graph are chunks of information, and edges in the graph are specialised relationships between those chunks of information.
 In the decentralized web, a chunk is typically a file.